pepopowitz/cypress-is-neat/slides/stitched.md

 There are acknowledged limitations of Cypress

-and a few of them have affected us in our short time of using it
+and a couple I think are noteworthy

 url - don't write it down. go to my slides and click on the link.